heymichellemac/recipe-site/content/posts/cookies.md

 8. Bake for 10-12 minutes until golden

 ## Notes
-Eat within 3 days or so
+Eat within 3 days or so.